TurboGears/tg2docs/docs/misc.rst

 General
 ---------------

-.. todo:: Difficulty: Medium. add a "what is turbogears"/faq - very early on. first?

 .. todo:: Difficulty: Medium. include links to "read more" - especially true of
           tutorials that just scratch the surface  (this kind of replaces the "more linky" todo)

-.. todo:: Difficulty: Medium.
-Update and incorporate the info from this pic: http://imagebin.ca/view/P969Fr.html

 .. todo:: Difficulty: Medium. parts is parts:   the text on the frontgage of a quickstart says:
           "standing on the shoulders of giants, since 2007" - provide a main place to